Skyler-18/Skyler-18/README.md

 ### 💡 About Me

-I'm currently pursuing a B.Sc. in **Data Science and Applications** at IIT Madras, driven by a passion for creating intelligent, scalable, and explainable AI systems.
+I'm currently pursuing a B.S. in **Data Science and Applications** at IIT Madras, driven by a passion for creating intelligent, scalable, and explainable AI systems.
 I love digging deep into the **fundamentals** of Machine Learning — I’ve even coded ML models from scratch to understand every layer inside-out.

 Whether it's **deep learning**, **natural language processing**, or deploying full-stack ML applications using **MLOps pipelines**, I thrive at the intersection of **math, code, and creativity**.